PlugFox/spinify/README.md

 - **Logging**: Log events, errors, and messages for debugging purposes.
 - **Cross-Platform**: Run on Dart VM, Flutter, and Web platforms.
 - **Performance**: Achieve high throughput and low latency for real-time messaging.
+- **Headers Emulation**: Emulate HTTP headers for WebSocket connections at the Web platform.

 ## Installation